myenergy-ai/myenergy-ai/index.md

 ### We Develop with GitHub

-We use github to host code, track issues, and feature requests, as well as accept pull requests.
+We use GitHub to host code, track issues, and feature requests, as well as accept pull requests.

 ### We Use [GitHub Flow](https://guides.github.com/introduction/flow/index.html)